-To support the Board a number of formal committees have been established and are responsible for various aspects of risk management, principally these are the Audit and Risk Committee, Clinical Governance Committee, Finance and Performance Committee and Staff Governance Committee.
+To support the Board a number of formal committees have been established and are responsible for various aspects of risk management, principally these are the Audit Committee (formally renamed Audit and Risk Committee during 2023/24), Clinical Governance Committee, Finance and Performance Committee and Staff Governance Committee.
 All Board Committees are responsible for providing assurance on the effective management of risks relevant to their area of responsibility.

 In addition, the Audit and Risk Committee has a responsibility for overseeing the implementation of the Risk Management Strategy, taking assurance from the Risk Management Group (RMG).